kenhkan/morrison/README.md

 ### Personas

-These personas are to be used when creating Github issues so we know who the feature is catered to.
+These personas are to be used when creating feature requests as Github issues so we know who the feature is catered to.
 It is highly encouraged to use Agile user story format of "As..., I want... so that...".

 ### Matt